© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Y Capel Stone Circle is a scheduled monument protected by Cadw under reference MG179.
 View the official record →

-Y Capel Stone Circle is a prehistoric stone circle located in Wales, designated as a scheduled ancient monument under the reference SAM MG179.
+Y Capel Stone Circle is a Neolithic or Early Bronze Age monument located in Wales, forming part of the broader tradition of ceremonial stone circles that characterised prehistoric ritual practice in Britain and Ireland.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG179.

 Y Capel Stone Circle dates from the prehistoric period, and is classified as a stone circle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Y Capel Stone Circle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG179.